levon003/levon003.github.io/_posts/2026-04-03-structuring-research-narratives.md

 If you discussed specific results while describing your technical solution, you should link those results to specific changes for researchers or practitioners who are facing the same societal problem.

-Describing the societal benefit can be very brief, but you must do it: remind your reader where you started to complete the narrative.
+Describing the societal benefit can be very brief, but you must do it: remind your reader where you started, or you'll be left with an incomplete narrative.

 ## Arguments to avoid